This post was published inDoors & Hardware

 Answer: The 1986 edition of ICC A117.1 (which was then called Providing Accessibility and Usability for Physically Handicapped People – now called Accessible and Usable Buildings and Facilities) included a requirement for tactile warnings on doors leading to hazardous areas.
-The intent was to provide a warning to a person who is blind that the door leads to a room where they could encounter something dangerous.
+The intent was to provide a warning to a person with a visual impairment that the door leads to a room where they could encounter something dangerous.
 Examples of hazardous rooms included loading docks, boiler rooms, and stages – other standards include electrical and mechanical rooms on the list of examples.

 While I have seen some state standards (including Massachusetts) which still contain a requirement for tactile warning on doors leading to hazardous areas, there has been no requirement for this in ICC/ANSI A117.1 since 1992.
 The Uniform Federal Accessibility Standards (UFAS) does contain a requirement for tactile warning, but this standard has for the most part been replaced by the 2010 ADA Standards for Accessible Design.
 The 1991, 1994, and 2010 ADA standards do not include a requirement for tactile warning on doors leading to hazardous areas – the section heading is “reserved” in the earlier editions and does not appear at all in the 2010 edition.
 So the jurisdictions that require tactile warning on doors to hazardous areas are quite limited.

 Where a tactile warning is required, typically either knurled levers or an abrasive material is acceptable.
 I have often seen abrasive tape applied to the back of a lever to meet the requirements in my home state of Massachusetts.
 Because the types of rooms considered hazardous are not specifically defined, it’s difficult to know where the Authority Having Jurisdiction will require a tactile warning, and abrasive tape can be a good solution in this case.